oracle/learning-library/data-management-library/autonomous-database/dedicated/adb-adg/content.md

 When provisioning completes, the **Peer State** field shows **Available**.
 ![](./images/adg_7.png)

-## Automatic Failover to a Standby Database
+## Automatic and Manual Failover options in case of a disaster
 In a disaster situation when the Primary becomes unavailable the Switchover button would turn to a Failover one.
 With ADG, an **Automatic Failover** is automatically triggered (no user action is needed) by the Autonomous Database when a user is unable to connect to their primary database for a few minutes.
 Since this is an automated action, the automatic failover is allowed to succeed only when you can guarantee that no data loss will occur.
 In ADG, for automatic failover, RTO is 2 minutes and RPO is 0 minutes.

-In the rare case when your primary is down and automatic failover is unsuccessful, the user can trigger and perform a **Manual Failover**.
+In the rare case when your primary is down and automatic failover is unsuccessful, the Switchover button will turn into a Failover button and the user can trigger and perform a **Manual Failover**.
 During a manual failover, the system automatically recovers as much as data possible, minimizing any potential data loss; there may be a few seconds or minutes of data loss.
 You would usually only perform a manual failover in a true disaster scenario, accepting the few minutes of potential data loss to ensure getting your database back online as soon as possible.
 For manual failover, the RTO is 2 minutes and RPO is 5 minutes.

 ## STEP  2: Test Switchover to a Standby Database